 Throughout the academic year and summer, the CTLT offers scheduled workshops and Workshops By Request designed to support faculty and staff in creating rich learn-by-doing environments for students.
 Workshop topics encompass Instructional Practices, Academic Technology, PolyLearn, and others.
 Our "Workshops By Request" can be facilitated in several different formats, please see our offerings to see what would work for you.
 Our workshop offerings change frequently, please check often for our updated schedules.
 If you would like a workshop or information on a topic not listed, please contact the CTLT.
 Please check our Calendar of Events for a collective list of dates and times.

-The purpose of the Quality Online Teaching Academy is, first, to support faculty as they enhance their knowledge and skills to design and teach rigorous, engaging, and effective online courses that reflect the CSU’s Quality Online Learning and Teaching (QOLT) standards; second, to enhance Cal Poly’s capacity to provide online course options that can support the university’s Graduation Initiative (GI) goals.
+The purpose of the Quality Online Teaching Academy is to support faculty as they enhance their knowledge and skills to design and teach rigorous, engaging, and effective online courses that reflect the CSU’s Quality Learning and Teaching (QLT) standards.
+This program is intended to enhance Cal Poly’s capacity to provide high-quality online course options that can support the university’s Graduation Initiative 2025 goals.

 The academy is a professional development experience that leads to the design of an online course ready for teaching.
 The faculty who successfully complete the program will gain:

 - A solid foundation of current standards and practices

 - An extensive set of exemplars and models